albertkjoller/QuotesNMovies/index.md

 <h3> Quotes'N'Movies in time </h3>
 <!-- RQ1 and RQ2 on a more complete level - time series -->

 As it turns out, this assumption is in fact true - Box Office revenue seem to follow trends in time.
-For instance, the average income on weekdays is peaking on Friday and Saturday - it seems like people favor to watch cinema movies in their weekend.
+For instance, the income on weekdays is peaking on Friday and Saturday - it seems like people favor to watch cinema movies in their weekend.

 ###Plot the amount of box office per weekday barplot as motivation for looking into time series.
 <img src="./assets/images/movie.png" width="200" />